 Fraudsters tend to find their way around rules-based systems, which means more chargebacks for the business.
 Real-time fraud decisioning stops bad actors before they go through payment authorization, preventing chargebacks.
-And if the decisioning engine has access to a global merchant network, it can assess the identity behind each transaction, accurately predicting when transactions could lead to chargeback fraud or friendly fraud.
+And if the decisioning engine has access to a global merchant network, it can assess the identity behind each transaction, accurately predicting when transactions could lead to chargeback or friendly fraud.

 2) Use Strong Authentication

 Many fraudsters use phishing scams and dark web marketplaces to obtain credit card information.
-However, they don’t always have the security code from the back of the card.
+However, they don’t always have the security code on the back of the card.
 So, you should always require the CVV code when customers use a credit card to pay for orders through your website.
 Implementing two-factor authentication (2FA) can help prevent fraudsters from taking over customer accounts and placing unauthorized online orders.
 Many businesses use 3DS technology to enable 2FA on their e-commerce sites.